Panagia Vefa is a Greek Orthodox church in Istanbul where, on the first day of each month, people of all faiths go to make a wish.

 The person who sees his or her wish come true must return the key or trinket to the church.

-According to legend, Constantine Palaiologos, the last Byzantine emperor, is buried in Vefa, in a tomb “invisible and insignificant,” as Greek historian Constantine Paparrigopoulos (1815-1891) wrote.
+According to legend, Constantine Palaiologos, the last Byzantine emperor, is buried in Vefa in a tomb that is “invisible and insignificant,” as Greek historian Constantine Paparrigopoulos (1815-1891) wrote.

-His daughter, however, had a dream that there was Holy Water on the estate and persuaded her father to look for it.
+His daughter, however, had a dream that there was Holy Water on the estate and persuaded her father to search for it.

-After excavations, an underground gallery and the tank that held Holy Water were discovered, as well as a marble icon, dating back to 1080.
+After excavations, an underground gallery and the tank that held Holy Water were discovered as was a marble icon dating back to 1080.

-For the faithful who visit the Orthodox church in Istanbul, to reach the Holy Water tank they must go down 12 stairs.
+For the faithful who visit the Orthodox church in Istanbul, to reach the Holy Water tank, they must go down twelve stairs.
 It is said that the marble icon, now broken, is kept in a brass case.